Menthalion/FateProvidence/README.md

 *undo by mastery: aim / argue / deceive*

 - ###### Attack

   Degrade the structure of a target by skill.

 - ###### Create an advantage

   Degrade the situation of a target by skill.
 Can be done covertly.

 ##### Resist

 *endure by power: block / focus / brave*

 - ###### Defend

   Defend against an action by withstanding its effects.
 If the effect is shifts of stress, a proxy *(like a shield)* is needed to absorb them.

 - ###### Special

   Determines the amount of personal stress boxes by offset (default: 2) + resist skill.

 ##### Evade

 *endure by mastery: dodge / disprove / reject*

 - ###### Defend

   Defend against an action by evading its effects.

 ### Ambiguous actions

 Every skill in the list has a mirror: one governed by power, one by mastery.
 If it is ambiguous which applies to a stated action *(like a short sword attack)*, you can use the highest of the two.

 ### Challenges

 Since skills are tied to specific types of actions, they might turn one roll skill checks in core Fates into consecutive ones / challenges in F&P. Use these as opportunities for narrative instead of extra busywork.
-If some become routine and lack tension, suggest the player make it a bonus stunt on the higher skill, or offer the table to make it a free swap stunt.
+If some become routine and lack tension, suggest either the player make it a bonus stunt tied to the higher skill, or offer the table to make it a free swap stunt.

 ### Teamwork

 For teamwork to apply, both characters need to have narrative license to use a skill.
 If the narrative licenses of participants are in opposition *(like a faith healer assisting a surgeon)*, the table decides.

 ## Creation and progression